olmonotarianni/medplane/README.md

 MedPlane is intended for humanitarian and research purposes, to assist in the detection of search and rescue or surveillance operations in the Mediterranean.
 It can help identify aircraft that may be monitoring or assisting migrant boats, supporting more effective response and coordination.

 ## Note
 This system is designed for humanitarian purposes and should be used in accordance with all relevant laws and regulations.
+The adsb.fi API is used under their terms of service for non-commercial use.

 ## TODO
 - [ ] Add a notification system to notify the user when a aircraft is detected to be loitering
+- [ ] Implement rate limiting to ensure compliance with adsb.fi's 1 request/second limit

 ## Data Sources & Acknowledgments

+This project uses:
+- Aircraft data from [adsb.fi](https://adsb.fi) (free for non-commercial use)
-This project uses coastline data from [simonepri/geo-maps](https://github.com/simonepri/geo-maps) (MIT/Open Data Commons Public Domain Dedication and License).
+- Coastline data from [simonepri/geo-maps](https://github.com/simonepri/geo-maps) (MIT/Open Data Commons Public Domain Dedication and License)